-Our staff team comprises a Registered Manager, Deputy Manager, Senior Support Workers, Support Workers, Cook, Cleaners, Administrator/Operations Assistant, Facilities Manager, Freelance Gardeners and Sessional Workers.
+Our staff team comprises a Registered Manager, Deputy Manager, Support Co-ordinator, Senior Support Worker, Support Workers, Cook, Cleaners, Administrator/Operations Assistant, Facilities Manager, Freelance Gardeners and Sessional Workers.

 Staff are selected for experience, qualifications, relevant qualities and for their personal interest.